microsoft/typespec/docs/extending-typespec/basics.md

 Open `./src/lib.ts` and create your library definition that registers your library with the TypeSpec compiler and defines any diagnostics your library will emit.
 Make sure to export the library definition as `$lib`.

 :::warning
-If `$lib` is not accessible from your library package (for example, `import {$lib} from "my-library";`), some functionalities such as validation of emitter options and linter rules will not be available.
+If `$lib` is not accessible from your library package (for example, `import {$lib} from "my-library";`), some features such as linting and emitter option validation will not be available.
 :::

 Here's an example: